Identity and Nationhood Summer School 2024

 - Personal spending money

 The programme is broad enough to engage students from a variety of subject backgrounds.
-It will be of particular interest to students of international relations, politics, social studies, sociology but has also been greatly enjoyed and appreciated by students majoring in sciences, agriculture, languages.
-If you are in any doubt, please get in touch!
+It will be of particular interest to students of international relations, politics, social studies, and sociology.
+The programme has also been greatly enjoyed and appreciated by students majoring in sciences, agriculture and languages.

 How to apply